-What is virtual credit card / debit card?: With the advancement of technology, day to day life is becoming more and more easier having everything just a click away.
+What is virtual credit card/debit card?: With the advancement of technology, day to day life is becoming easier and easier having everything just a click away.
 The digital activity has been growing at a faster rate than ever in the history.
 However, the threat of misuse is also at an alarming state.
 In the end of 2016, there has been an incident where many banks such SBI, Yes bank have deactivated lakhs of debit/credit cards of existing customers on the account of important data breach.
 In the times as vulnerable as this, a virtual credit card is a very good option.

 What is a virtual credit card / debit card?